Judge Considers Reduced Sentence For Defendant in 1999 Murder

 Wooley emphasized Alston’s had a strong support network and desire for self improvement, including a focus on mental health and an interest in doing home improvement and acquiring other technical skills.

-While the prosecution did acknowledge Alston’s young age at the time of his incarceration, as well as the difficult nature of his childhood, they claimed these extenuating factors had already been taken into consideration, as Alston had received only 40 years instead of the life sentence that had been on the table during his original sentencing.
+While the prosecution acknowledged Alston’s relative youth at the time of his incarceration, as well as the difficult nature of his childhood, they claimed these extenuating factors had already been taken into consideration.

-They also cast skepticism on Alston’s progress and self improvement, noting he had assaulted a prison guard only 10 months prior to the hearing.
+The prosecution also cast skepticism onto Alston’s progress and self improvement, noting he had assaulted a prison guard only 10 months prior to the hearing.

 The case is currently under review.